Thanksgiving Beer Recipes

 Our favorite food-centric holiday is just around the corner and we couldn’t be more thrilled.
 Because, you know, food.
-Our Culinary Director, Justin, created a spread of Thanksgiving sides made with – get this – our beer!
-And they are delicious.
+Friend of the brewery and culinary genius, Justin, created a spread of Thanksgiving sides made with – get this – our beer!
 Check them out below:

 - 3 lbs potatoes of choice (cleaned and halved)